Wordius/zola-mdhb/content/rules-or-syntaxes/extended-syntax/tables.md

 Note that while the cell widths may vary, the rendered output will look consistent.

 Manually typing hyphens and pipes can be time-consuming.
 To speed things up in Obsidian, use `Insert > Table` from the command palette (accessible via `Command P`).
-Tools like Obsidian’s [Advanced Tables](https://obsidian.md/advanced-tables) %%note%% plugin give you even more control.
+Tools like Obsidian’s [Advanced Tables](https://obsidian.md/advanced-tables) plugin give you even more control.

 ## Aligning text in tables